Fraser Island -

 Not much of the ship is now visible as most of it has become

-Look, take photos but if you feel tempted to start climbing over it,
+buried.
+Look, take photos but if you feel tempted to start

-the quickest route from one end of the island to the other
+The beach is the quickest route from one end of the island to the other

 You can walk in the area if you wish, but you have to drive inland a

+inexperienced.
 The beaches around Waddy Point tend to be a little more

 sheltered than other beaches on Seventy Mile Beach, probably because

 beaches on Seventy Five Mile beach are unpleasant by any measure.